marcelkliemannel/intellij-byte-code-plugin/README.md

 ### Tests

-There are some tests that are testing the parsing of the structure tree and the constant pool and the opening of files with all class files from the java base module and from the groovy-all kotlin-stdlib libraries.
+Some tests are testing the parsing of the structure tree and the constant pool and the opening of files with all class files from the java base module and the `groovy-all` and `kotlin-stdlib` libraries.
 Since this involves tens of thousands of files, these tests take a lot of time.
-Therefore, execution in `dev.turingcomplete.intellijbytecodeplugin.ClassFileConsumerTestCase.LIMIT_CLASSES` is limited to 800 class per library.
-When a new version is to be released it is advisable that this value should be increased significantly for a test run.
+Therefore, execution in `dev.turingcomplete.intellijbytecodeplugin.ClassFileConsumerTestCase.LIMIT_CLASSES` is limited to 800 classes per library.
+This value should be increased significantly for at least one test run before a new version gets released.

 ## Planned Features